 Dr Anne-Marie Imafidon, MBE | Dr Lincoln Wallen | Dr Neil Hunt | Dr Rashmi Misra | Andrew Graham | Giselle Stewart, OBE | Ian Ellison-Taylor | Jonathan Hazan | Lee Stott | Graham Odds | Professor Paul Spirakis | Simon Meacham | Matt McNeill | Dr Phil F Souter | Dr Russell Collingham

 Dr Anne-Marie Imafidon MBE is the co-founder of the STEMettes, an award-winning social initiative dedicated to inspiring and promoting the next generation of young women in the STEM sectors.
-Since its inception 7 years ago, STEMettes has exposed almost 45,000 young people across Europe to Anne-Marie’s vision for a more diverse and balanced science and tech community.
+Since its inception in 2013, STEMettes has exposed almost tens of thousands young people across Europe to Anne-Marie’s vision for a more diverse and balanced science and tech community.